 1. Biometrics

-This technology has become a reality and less of a buzzword, with a few initiatives coming to trials and fruition taking place across the world.
+This technology has become a reality and less of a buzzword, with a few initiatives coming to trial and fruition worldwide.

 One of the US airlines committed to exploring innovative and new ways to enhance the customer experience and passenger processing through biometrics include American Airlines Data, Transportation Security Administration, and Delta Air Lines.